OSGeo/gdal/doc/source/drivers/vector/geojson.rst

       mode, but some JSon parsers (libjson-c >= 0.12 for example) can understand them as they are allowed by ECMAScript.

+-  .. lco:: AUTODETECT_JSON_STRINGS
+      :choices: YES, NO
+      :default: YES
+      :since: 3.8

+      Whether to try to interpret string fields as JSON arrays or objects if they start and end with brackets and braces, even if they do not have their subtype set to JSON.

 VSI Virtual File System API support
 -----------------------------------